-Stockholder Transaction Expenses Sales Load (as a percentage of offering price) 3.50% (1) Offering Expenses (as a percentage of offering price) $0.36\%^{(2)}$ Dividend Reinvestment Plan Fees (3) Total Stockholder Transaction Expenses (as a percentage of offering price) 3.86% Annual Expenses (as a Percentage of Net Assets Attributable to Common Stock) (4) Base Management Fee 2.96% (5) Incentive Fee Payable Under the Investment Management Agreement 1.82% (6) Interest Payments on Borrowed Funds $2.90\%^{(7)}$ Other Expenses (estimated for the current fiscal year) 2.18% (8) Acquired Fund Fees and Expenses 0.01%(9) Total Annual Expenses (estimated) 9.87%(5)(10)
+Stockholder Transaction Expenses Sales Load (as a percentage of offering price) 3.00% (1) Offering Expenses (as a percentage of offering price) 0.35% (2) Dividend Reinvestment Plan Fees (3) Total Stockholder Transaction Expenses (as a percentage of offering price) 3.35% Annual Expenses (as a Percentage of Net Assets Attributable to Common Stock) (4) Base Management Fee 2.95% (5) Incentive Fee Payable Under the Investment Management Agreement 1.81% (6) Interest Payments on Borrowed Funds 2.89% (7) Other Expenses (estimated for the current fiscal year) 2.17% (8) Acquired Fund Fees and Expenses 0.00% (9) Total Annual Expenses (estimated) 9.82%(5)(10)

-- (1) Represents the underwriting discounts and commissions with respect to the shares sold by us in this offering. - (2) The offering expenses of this offering bome by us are estimated to be approximately \$100,000.
-Offering expenses as a percentage of offering price is based on a public offering price of \$13.95.
+(1) Represents the underwriting discounts and commissions with respect to the shares sold by us in this offering.

+- (2) The offering expenses of this offering borne by us are estimated to be approximately \$100,000.
+Offering expenses as a percentage of offering price is based on an assumed public offering price of \$14.29 (which was the last reported closing price of our shares on March 17, 2015).
 No incremental offering expenses are expected to be incurred by us as a result of the shares offered by the selling shareholder in this offering.
-If the underwriters exercise their overallotment option in full, the offering expenses bome by us (as a percentage of the offering price) will be approximately 0.30%. - (3) The DRIP expenses are included in "Other Expenses" in the table.
+If the underwriters exercise their overallotment option in full, the offering expenses borne by us (as a percentage of the offering price) will be approximately 0.30%. - (3) The DRIP expenses are included in "Other Expenses" in the table.
 See "Dividend Reinvestment Plan" in the accompanying prospectus. - (4) Net Assets Attributable to Common Stock equals estimated average net assets for the current fiscal year and is based on our net assets at December 31, 2014 and includes the net proceeds of the offering estimated to be received by the Company. - (5) Our base management fee under the Investment Management Agreement is based on our gross assets, less cash and cash equivalents, which includes assets acquired using leverage, including any leverage disclosed in the accompanying prospectus, and is payable monthly in arrears.
 The management fee referenced in the table above is based on our gross assets, less cash and cash equivalents, of \$214 million as of December 31, 2014 and includes net proceeds of the offering, after the net proceeds have been invested in portfolio companies, and \$25 million of assets estimated to be acquired in the current fiscal year using leverage.
 See "Investment Management and Administration Agreements Investment Management Agreement" in the accompanying prospectus.
 In addition, our Advisor has agreed to waive its base management fee relating to the proceeds raised in this offering, including any exercise of the overallotment option (to the extent such fee is not otherwise waived and regardless of the application of the proceeds raised) until the earlier to occur of (i) March 31, 2016 and (ii) the last day of the second consecutive calendar quarter in which our net investment income exceeds distributions declared on shares of our common stock for the applicable quarter. - (6) Our incentive fee payable under the Investment Management Agreement consists of two parts: